-A Better Pencil: Readers, Writers, and the Digital Revolution, Dennis Baron situates the computer as merely the latest in a long line of information innovations.
+In A Better Pencil: Readers, Writers, and the Digital Revolution, Dennis Baron situates the computer as merely the latest in a long line of information innovations.

-ollowing review was published earlier this week on the books page at the History News Network.
+The following review was published earlier this week on the books page at the History News Network.

 This is an odd hybrid of a book.
-Part narrative history, part snapshot of the current technological landscape, and part meditation on the cultural implications of the written word, it's a little hard to see the whole from the sum of the parts when you're in the middle of it.
-Dennis Baron is a professor of English and Linguistics at the University of Illinois at Urbana/Champagne, and the book has the anthology-of-essays quality typical in volumes of literary criticism.
-This sensibility is commercially fatal in contemporary publishing, so it's probably for the best that it's masked -- best for author and publisher to be sure, but best for reader, too.
-If you make your way through this lively and well-written book, you'll have an edifying and intellectually provocative experience (though you can also profitably dip into pieces of it).
+Part narrative history, part snapshot of the current technological landscape, and part meditation on the cultural implications of the written word, it's a little hard to see the whole from the sum of the parts when you're in the middle of

 Three core ideas thread through A Better Pencil, all interrelated.
-The first, made repeated
+The first, made repeatedly, is that all forms of writing are forms of technology.
+Even a medium of communication seem

-is that new writing technologies also generate widespread uncertainty and anxiety.
+The second is that new writing technologies also generate widespread uncertainty and anxiety.
 Besides the challenges involved in mastering them, they engender fears that they will undermine the social fabric of the societies in which they emerge.
 Actually, the mere act of writing itself was suspect among oral cultures that ranged from the Ancient Greeks to the medieval Anglo-Saxons of Norman Britain, who suspected that their conquerors would use written language to swindle communities where personal relationships and public discussions were considered the most trustworthy source of social contracts.
 Baron notes that such fears were by no means wholly irrational; all new writing technologies bring with them a series of tradeoffs, and the potential to do good inevitably means the capacity to harm.
 Typewriters are wonderful, once you know how to use them, provided they don't get jammed and you have a replacement ribbon.
 Group e-mails greatly simplify collective communication, but the mere click of a mouse can cause a mountain of regret if you make an error or say something you'll regret.
 Baron has a whole chapter, "The Dark Side of the Web," surveying the various forms of fraud, hate, and oppression digital technology makes possible.

 Finally, notwithstanding these issues, Baron comes down decisively as a supporter of new technology, and on balance sees t